-Tsuru no yu Onsen in Akita prefecture, which is ne of eight hot-spring baths that belong to Nyutou Onsenkyo which is located near the foot of Nyutou san.
+Tsuru no yu Onsen in Akita prefecture, which is one of eight hot-spring baths that belong to Nyutou Onsenkyo which is located near the foot of Nyutou san.
 An onsen is a bath house by a hot spring, the water in this one is opaque because of the mineral rich water.

-Translated as “The three mountains of Dewa”, referring to the three sacred mountains of the ancient province Dewa, known as modern day Yamagata Prefecture.
+Translated as “The three mountains of Dewa”, referring to the three sacred mountains of the ancient province Dewa, modern day Yamagata Prefecture.
 The three mountains are Mount Haguro, Mount Gassan and Mount Yudono, are holy to the Shinto religion and popular pilgrimage sites.
-There’s a shrine on, or near, the peak of each mountain, pictured is a pagoda near the base of Mount Haguro, which is in the smiddle of a forest.
+There’s a shrine on, or near, the peak of each mountain, pictured is a pagoda near the base of Mount Haguro, which is in the middle of a forest.

 Mount Fuji, is a well known land mark of Japan, and is actually a volcano, which last erupted in the early 1700s.
 While it lies 100 kilometres south-west is Tokyo, it can be seen from the city on a clear day.

 Yaksaka Shrine in Kyoto is one of the most popular shrines of the city.
-Like many Shinto shrines it takes donations, both in the form of torii gates, but also as lanterns.
+Like many Shinto shrines, it takes donations, in the form of torii gates, but also as lanterns.
 The shrine’s stage is decorated with lanterns with the names of businesses and people who have donated money, and at night they are lit up, creating beautiful imagery.